BibekGTM/DBMS/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your improvements or additions.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-For any questions or feedback, please contact me at [your-email@example.com].
+For any questions or feedback, please contact me at officialbibekgtm@gmail.com.

 ---